 - Pass on all vital information to emergency personnel when they arrive such as what kind of illegal drugs were used (such as heroin), prescription pills (like Vicodin), amphetamines (like Adderall), or synthetic substances (like bath salts).
 If you know the number of pills they took, the size of bags used to hold the drug, and the time it may have happened, it can truly aid medical professionals in helping your friend or loved one faster and more efficiently.
 Avoid touching any objects that may have traces of opiates on them as you could expose yourself.

-Many people do not have access to Naloxone, so the medical professionals will often need to bring it to help the person having an overdose.
+Many people do not have access to Naloxone, so medical professionals will often need to bring it to help the person having an overdose.
 It may be injected or sprayed into the nasal cavity to reverse the overdose.
-It is now recommended that people who are likely to overdose on opioids have access to Naloxone to save their lives until they can break the addiction pattern.
+It is now recommended that people who are likely to overdose on opioids have access to Naloxone to save their lives until they can break the addiction.

 Getting Help for Addiction

-After an overdose, it is critical for the user to get into recovery as soon as possible, or it could happen again.
-Without a doubt, getting help for an opioid addiction is a tough process for anyone and that cannot be overstated.
-One thing is for sure: Don’t give opioid users their next dose of drugs as that could be the last one.
+It is critical for the user to get into recovery as soon as possible after an overdose, or it could happen again.
+Without a doubt, getting help for an opioid addiction is a tough process for anyone.
+One thing is for sure: Don’t give opioid users their next dose of drugs, as that could be the last one.
 Every time users decide to take opioids that are not prescribed for them in varying doses, there is a risk of overdose.
 Don’t let someone you care about keep on rolling the dice when they can start our 12-step program today.
 We can help you or someone in your life break free of an opioid addiction in a safe environment with our 12-step program.
 Our program provides behavioral therapy and medical-assisted treatment for anyone with an opioid use disorder.

 Fighting the pangs of withdrawal from opioids can be difficult for anyone.
 According to Web MD, symptoms can last from a few days to a few weeks of time.
 Some common symptoms of withdrawal include: